Algolia ×

 - Application ID → ALGOLIA_APP_ID

-- Search API Key → used later in the script tag (safe to expose)
+- Search API Key → used later in the script tag (safe to expose in the browser)

 - Write API Key → ALGOLIA_ADMIN_API_KEY (keep secret, only used server-side)